ZebdaYacine/kacachiRoot/README.md

 the last TP of Mysql PHP CRUD on database administrator system

-just chang the user name of database  and his password unziping rh floder put the rh floder in this path /var/www/html
+just chang the user name of database  and his password unziping test floder put the test floder in this path /var/www/html